EliseGabilly/Kingdomino/README.md

 # Kingdomino
 Implementatioin of the board game kingdomino with a GUI.

+This project was realised in binom for first year Java project at ISEP.

 Kingdomino is a 2016 tile board game for 2-4 players designed by Bruno Cathala and published by Blue Orange Games.

 There are three game mode :